How to Find which Ubuntu Linux Version Running on your Computer

 Hardware Model: VirtualBox

-There are many ways to discover the Ubuntu version number from the command line.
+Discovering the Ubuntu version number from the command line has many ways.

 Find the Ubuntu Linux version via desktop system settings

-If you are on an Ubuntu desktop and want to view the version of Ubuntu Linux running on your computer, you can do that from the Settings app.
+If you are on a Ubuntu desktop and want to view the version of Ubuntu Linux running on your computer, you can do that from the Settings app.

 To do that, click on the top bar and select the System menu at the top right corner.